arunrao/turbomq/examples/browser-example/README.md

 # Browser Example

-This example demonstrates how to use the Next Queue client library in a browser environment.
+This example demonstrates how to use the queue system in a browser environment.

-## Features
+## Database Adapters

-- Job creation and status tracking
-- Real-time updates via WebSocket
-- Progress tracking
-- Webhook notifications
-- Error handling
-- Clean UI with status display
+### SQLite (Default)
+- Used by default in this browser example
+- Works in both browser and Node.js environments
+- No additional configuration needed

+### PostgreSQL
+- Available as an optional adapter
+- **Important**: Only works in Node.js environments, not in browsers
+- If you need PostgreSQL:
+  1. Install the pg package: `npm install pg`
+  2. Set up your database connection string in .env
+  3. Use the PostgresAdapter in your Node.js code

+## Why SQLite for Browser?
+The browser example uses SQLite because:
+1. It works in browser environments
+2. Doesn't require external database connections
+3. Avoids WebSocket implementation issues that occur with PostgreSQL in browsers

-## Setup
+## Getting Started

 1. Install dependencies:
 ```bash